Low-rank surrogate modeling and stochastic zero-order optimization for training of neural networks with black-box layers: Method

 \subsection{Gradient estimation for the black-box layer}

-To update the parameters of the BB, we require the ability to calculate the action of the gradient operator (i.e., the gradient-vector product), denoted as $\vg(\vx, \vv)$.
-This operator acts on an arbitrary error vector $\vv \in \setr{d_{out}}$, which originates from the subsequent layer during the backpropagation stage:
+To update the parameters of the BB layer, denoted as $\vw$, we employ stochastic zeroth-order optimization (ZO) approach. \rewch{This is necessitated by the non-differentiable nature of our BB components, which eliminates the use of standard gradient-based optimization methods.
+ZO methods achieve optimization by estimating gradients solely through query-based function evaluations, without requiring explicit derivative computations.
+In our framework, this estimation is performed by calculating the action of the gradient operator (i.e., the gradient-vector product), denoted as $\vg(\vx, \vv)$, which acts on an arbitrary error vector $\vv \in \setr{d_{out}}$ originating from the subsequent layer during the backpropagation stage:}

 This expression can alternatively be formulated as the partial derivative of the scalar product:

 Given the unavailability of derivative for $\fbb$ with respect to $\vw$, we approximate the gradient using a stochastic finite-difference method.
 Specifically, we employ a well-known formula for the stochastic derivative (e.g., from~\cite{chen2023deepzero}):